 To date, we have donated a grand total of £173863 in and around Penrith!

 We welcome grant applications all year round, from organisations and projects working to benefit our community.
 Our volunteer committee meet monthly to assess and approve grant applications.
 For your application to be assessed, submit it at least seven working days before that month’s meeting date.
 Grants can start from as little as £100 but are usually capped at £2500.

 If you’d like to apply for a grant, please check that your project meets our criteria, and then complete and submit an application form.
 If you need any guidance or further information, please do not hesitate to contact our administrator.

-All we ask in return is that you support Penrith Lottery by acknowledging our support and encouraging others to become members, so that we can help even more organisations like yours.
+If you are successful, in return, we ask that you support Penrith Lottery by acknowledging our grant funding, and encouraging others to become members, so that we can help even more organisations like yours.
 We’ve created some Grant Acknowledgement Guidelines to give you some ideas!

 - Voluntary/non-profit making organisations

 - Individuals with projects that benefit the town and the residents of Penrith.

 We're afraid that we are unable to award grants for running costs and general maintenance and applications will not be considered from party political organisations.
 For a full guide to our Grant Criteria, see below.